Alonzo Powell: Nippon Professional Baseball

-Following his major league career, Powell played for seven seasons in Japan.
+On May 4, 1992, Powell's contract was purchased by the Chunichi Dragons from the Seattle Mariners.
+Powell played for seven seasons in Japan.
 He was just the third player in Central League history, and the first foreign player, to win three straight batting titles, hitting .324, .355, and .340 from 1994 to 1996.
 Four times NPB Japanese Baseball Best Nine center-fielder 1993 to 1996.
 He was also a two-time Central League All-Star.